Shakey's Pizza

-Shakey's Pizza is a pizza restaurant chain based in the United States.
+Shakey's Pizza is a pizza restaurant chain based in the United States and the Philippines.
 Founded in 1954, it was the first franchise pizza chain in the United States.
 In 1968, the chain had 342 locations.
-The chain had about 500 stores globally, and 58 in the United States, as of July 2019.
+The chain had about 500 stores globally and 58 in the United States, as of July 2019.
 Currently, the stores can be found in the states of California and Washington, as well as in the Philippines, Singapore and Japan.

 History

 Shakey's Pizza was founded in Sacramento, California, on April 30, 1954, by Sherwood "Shakey" Johnson and Ed Plummer.
 Johnson's nickname resulted from nerve damage following a bout of malaria suffered during World War II.
-The parlor opened on a weekend, but since the pizza ovens were not yet completed only beer was served.
+The parlor opened on a weekend, but since the pizza ovens were not yet completed, only beer was served.
 Shakey took the profits from beer sales and bought ingredients for pizza the following Monday.

-Shakey personally played Dixieland jazz piano to entertain patrons, also hiring the original members of the Silver Dollar Jazz Band, paying the musicians $10 each plus all the beer and pizza they wanted.
-(Shakey soon realized it was cheaper to pay the musicians scale).
-This brought the music of Lu Watters to the Sacramento area and caused a local sensation.
+Shakey personally played Dixieland jazz piano to entertain patrons.
+He also hired the original members of the Silver Dollar Jazz Band, paying the musicians $10 each plus all the beer and pizza they wanted (Shakey soon realized it was cheaper to pay the musicians scale).
+This brought the music of Lu Watters to the Sacramento area, causing a local sensation.
 Jazz historian K.O.
-Eckland has given this band the credit for the jazz revival in Sacramento that extended to the formation of the Sacramento Traditional Jazz Society.
+Eckland has given the band the credit for the jazz revival in Sacramento that extended to the formation of the Sacramento Traditional Jazz Society.
 Shakey's also became known outside Sacramento, not for its pizza, but for the jazz program it sponsored on a regional radio network.
 Shakey Johnson is honored in the American Banjo Museum in Oklahoma City, Oklahoma, for his longtime use of banjo music at his pizza parlors.
 Other live music, including piano, was also a staple in the old Shakey's parlors.
-Up until the early 1970s printed menus included lyrics to classic barbershop songs so that the customers could sing along with the band while their meals were being prepared.
+Up until the early 1970s, printed menus included lyrics to classic barbershop songs so that the customers could sing along with the band while their meals were being prepared.